 Think of it as one of the tastiest scrambled eggs you can think of, with lots of fresh flavors and a touch of heat as well as just enough cheese to give you the creamy taste and slight stickiness.
 Plus it's incredibly quick to make, especially when you do a slight cheat as I did and break up a few tortilla chips rather than frying tortillas yourself (hardly seemed worth it to me).
 I chose blue corn chips, as I like both the taste and the color but regular ones are fine.
 I would recommend they are unsalted, though, to save over-salting the dish.

-I loved having the Tex Mex migas with the salsa verde that was everywhere in Santa Fe, but I’ve yet to figure out quite all that was in it (it wasn’t the same as Mexican salsa verde I had had before which are, of course, totally different from Spanish or Italian one as I served with my cauliflower steaks).
-Instead, I had this with some hot sauce and avocado and while it might no longer be gearing me up for a day out exploring Santa Fe in the cold, it’s still a great way to start the day.
-Or they’d also make a great meal at any time of the day to be honest.
+I loved having the Tex Mex migas with the salsa verde that was everywhere in Santa Fe, but I've yet to figure out quite all that was in it (it wasn't the same as Mexican salsa verde I had had before which are, of course, totally different from Spanish or Italian one as I served with my cauliflower steaks).
+Instead, I had this with some hot sauce and avocado and while it might no longer be gearing me up for a day out exploring Santa Fe in the cold, it's still a great way to start the day.
+It makes a great meal at any time of the day to be honest.
 Just find an excuse and enjoy.